-Hormonal Changes: A hormone called relaxin is produced by your body during pregnancy, this hormone has the function of allowing the ligaments in the pelvic area to become looser in preparation for the birth process.
+Hormonal Changes: A hormone called relaxin is produced by your body during pregnancy.
+This hormone has the function of allowing the ligaments in the pelvic area to become looser.
+This is all in preparation for the birth process.
 Basically meaning the pelvis has a bit more “give” in it to allow the baby to pass though.
-This hormone relaxin can therefore cause ligaments supporting the spine to “loosen” also.
-This loosening of the supportive spine and pelvic ligaments may play a role in creating a situation of instability in the spine.
-This instability may be amplified if too there was any weakness of the spinal muscles before falling pregnant.
+Relaxin isn’t birth canal specific, therefore can also cause ligaments supporting the spine to “loosen.”
+Loosening of spine and pelvic ligaments may play a role in creating a temporary situation of instability.
+This instability in the spine may be amplified if weakness of the spinal muscles existed before falling pregnant.

 Treatment For Pregnancy Back Pain

 Generally unless you had chronic back pain prior to falling pregnant, it is most likely that your pain will begin to settle once you give birth.
 This should offer some comfort, but does little to help the situation whilst you are actually suffering pain.
 The good news is that just because you are pregnant, doesn’t mean there isn’t anything that can be done to ease pain.